peterjc/thapbi-pict/docs/database.rst

 *Phytophthora infestans*-complex.

-Our default primers for *Phytophthora* can amplify related genera, not just *Peronosporales*, but also other *Oomycetes*.
+Our default primers for *Phytophthora* can amplify related genera, not just *Peronosporales*, but also some *Pythiales*.
 Expanding the database coverage runs into two main problems.
-First, with less published sequences available, the default strict classifier fails to match many sequences to a published sequence.
-Second, the taxonomic annotation becomes less consistent, with the same sequence sometimes assigned to multiple genera.
-This could be due to misannotation, historical taxonomy not drawing on molecular data, or simply that this region is more highly conserved in some branches of the *Oomycetes*.
+First, with less published sequences available, the default strict classifier may fail to match many sequences to a published sequence.
+Second, with past renaming and splitting of some genera, the taxonomic annotation can becomes less consistent,

 The ``thapbi_pict conflicts`` subcommand can be used to report any conflicts at species or genus level.